I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcreate.md

 </p>

 ## -remarks
 <p>A framework-based driver can call <b>WdfRequestCreate</b> to create a new request that the driver subsequently passes to other framework functions for initialization.
-For example, a driver for a USB device might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551136">WdfUsbTargetPipeFormatRequestForRead</a> to format a new read request.</p>
+For example, a driver for a USB device might call <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeformatrequestforread.md">WdfUsbTargetPipeFormatRequestForRead</a> to format a new read request.</p>

-<p>A framework-based driver that communicates with WDM drivers might specify the contents of a request by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549953">WdfRequestCreateFromIrp</a>.</p>
+<p>A framework-based driver that communicates with WDM drivers might specify the contents of a request by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreatefromirp.md">WdfRequestCreateFromIrp</a>.</p>

-<p>If a driver calls <b>WdfRequestCreate</b> to create a request object, it must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> for the request object.
-Instead, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> when it has finished using the request object.
+<p>If a driver calls <b>WdfRequestCreate</b> to create a request object, it must not call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcomplete.md">WdfRequestComplete</a> for the request object.
+Instead, the driver must call <a href="..\wdfobject\nf-wdfobject-wdfobjectdelete.md">WdfObjectDelete</a> when it has finished using the request object.
 For more information, see <a href="wdf.completing_i_o_requests">Completing I/O Requests</a>.</p>

-<p>By default, the new request object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
+<p>By default, the new request object's parent is the framework driver object that the <a href="..\wdfdriver\nf-wdfdriver-wdfdrivercreate.md">WdfDriverCreate</a> method created.
+You can use the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
 The framework deletes the request object when it deletes the parent object.
 If your driver does not change the default parent, the driver should delete the request object when it has finished using the object; otherwise, the request object will remain until the I/O manager unloads your driver. </p>

 <p>For more information about calling <b>WdfRequestCreate</b>, see <a href="wdf.creating_framework_request_objects">Creating Framework Request Objects</a>.</p>

-<p>The following code example creates an I/O target object, initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure, and calls <b>WdfRequestCreate</b>.
-The new request object's parent is the I/O target object.</p>

-<p>A framework-based driver can call <b>WdfRequestCreate</b> to create a new request that the driver subsequently passes to other framework functions for initialization.
-For example, a driver for a USB device might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551136">WdfUsbTargetPipeFormatRequestForRead</a> to format a new read request.</p>

-<p>A framework-based driver that communicates with WDM drivers might specify the contents of a request by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549953">WdfRequestCreateFromIrp</a>.</p>

-<p>If a driver calls <b>WdfRequestCreate</b> to create a request object, it must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> for the request object.
-Instead, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> when it has finished using the request object.
-For more information, see <a href="wdf.completing_i_o_requests">Completing I/O Requests</a>.</p>

-<p>By default, the new request object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
-The framework deletes the request object when it deletes the parent object.
-If your driver does not change the default parent, the driver should delete the request object when it has finished using the object; otherwise, the request object will remain until the I/O manager unloads your driver. </p>

-<p>For more information about calling <b>WdfRequestCreate</b>, see <a href="wdf.creating_framework_request_objects">Creating Framework Request Objects</a>.</p>

-<p>The following code example creates an I/O target object, initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure, and calls <b>WdfRequestCreate</b>.
+<p>The following code example creates an I/O target object, initializes a <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure, and calls <b>WdfRequestCreate</b>.
 The new request object's parent is the I/O target object.</p>

 ## -requirements
 <table>